tdammers/ginger/README.md

 Ginger provides most of the original Jinja2 template language, as much as that makes sense in a Haskell host application.

-We do, however, avoid some of the most blatant Pythonisms, especially when we felt the features in question were more of an accidental result of binding template constructs to Python constructs.
+We do, however, avoid some of the most blatant Pythonisms, especially where we felt the features in question were more of an accidental result of binding template constructs to Python constructs.